 No, not by itself.

-Everything in this workshop, the Lab Decoder, and group Q&A is for education and general information for adults and families living with type 1 diabetes.
-It is not a substitute for personalized medical care, diagnosis, or treatment.
+adults and families living with type 1 diabetes.
+It is not a substitute for personalized medical care, diagnosis, or

-I do not diagnose conditions, change your prescriptions, or tell you exactly how to adjust your insulin inside this educational workshop.
+this educational workshop.
 Instead, I help you understand why these extra lab markers may protect you better (and your family members) while preparing better questions and requests for your licensed healthcare team.

-If and when we ever work together in a formal doctor–patient relationship (with signed intake paperwork, consents, and you meeting location/licensing requirements), that will be clearly identified as medical care.
+If and when we ever work together in a formal doctor–patient relationship (with signed intake paperwork,

-Outside of that, treat everything here as education to support smarter, calmer conversations with your own doctors.
+Outside of that, treat everything here as education to support smarter, calmer conversations with your own

 I’m currently licensed to practice for patients located in Florida.
 That means I can only provide true doctor–patient medical care (including ordering labs, making diagnoses, or changing treatment plans) for people who meet those licensing rules at the time of service.